kburchfiel/cpp_yf2dg/README.md

 1. The [godot-cpp-template](https://github.com/godotengine/godot-cpp-template?tab=Unlicense-1-ov-file#readme) repository

-This repository seeks to do two useful things with this code:
+This repository seeks to build on these resources by:

-1. It lays out the C++ code step by step, similar to how the official tutorial presents GDScript and C# code bit by bit.
+1. Laying out the C++ code step by step, similar to how the official tutorial presents GDScript and C# code bit by bit.
 (This repository will also contain completed copies of each C++ file--but it can be tricky, and a bit intimidating, to use those finalized versions as learning aids.)

-1. It includes some updates to J-Dax's code that make it compatible with Godot 4.5.
+1. Incorporating a few updates to J-Dax's code that make it compatible with Godot 4.5.

-1. It contains some additional comments on the code and documentation that you might find helpful in your learning journey.
+1. Adding some additional comments on the code and documentation that you might find helpful in your learning journey (especially if you're a relative beginner to Godot or GDExtension).

 A few other notes: